OF MALAYSIAN MARTIAL ARTS

 The arts we practice are simple, and follow natural laws of movement.. we don’t copy styles of animal movement.
 This means that our combination of styles give you body mechanics that are reproducible under duress.. in a fight situation . under stress.. when someone is trying to HURT you and your family.. our devastating techniques COULD SAVE YOUR LIFE.
 It has been said that in a fight your heart rate rises dramatically.
 We will, as part of your training, push your body so that you feel that pressure on your body, and your mind, so that you will KNOW that when the heat is on YOU WILL RISE TO THE CHALLENGE.
 We use traditional methods in a more scientific approach to make them more functional and useful.
 You will simulate real life situations like being attacked by one or more people, training in the dark, training knives and others… Once the preserve of the military, now normal people like you are forced to face a more aggressive and nasty attacker.
 We provide you with the means to defend yourself.

-Training in Martial arts will push your body to grow and develop. it will improve your flexibility and train you in how to train so that whatever sport you end up doing, we will show you how to do it properly; how to train properly using proven athletic principles, from a professional instructor.
+Training in Martial arts will push your body to grow and develop. it will improve your flexibility and train you in how to train so that whatever sport you end up doing, we will show you how to train efficiently and safely: how to train properly using proven athletic principles, from a professional instructor.

 If you are: